reflectoring/reflectoring.github.io/_posts/2018-10-28-pact-node-provider.md

 ## Conclusion

-In this tutorial we went through the steps to create an Express server from scratch and enabling it to run provider tests against a Pact contract.
+In this tutorial we went through the steps to create an Express server from scratch and enabled it to run provider tests against a Pact contract.

 You can look at the example code from this tutorial in my [github repo](https://github.com/thombergs/code-examples/tree/master/pact/pact-node-provider).